Aims and Scope of Short Term Scientific Missions within CLIMO COST Action CA15226

 - First STSM call submission deadline: 24, July 2017, call opens: 24, June 2017

-All supported STSMs have to be completed before the end of APRIL 2018.
+All supported STSMs have to be completed before the 15 of March 2018.

 Duration of STSM